 As much as I would love to literally type all this out again, I have already answered basically this exact question.
 More than once.
 And it's not as if I haven't made my problems with NaNoWriMo crystal clear.

 Yeah, I could write out another version of, "I think it is useful but dangerous to young writers."
-I could point out that even IN YOUR FUCKING QUESTION you have apparently realized that established and serious writers tend toward a sort of "collective opinion" about NaNo.
+I could point out that even IN YOUR FUCKING QUESTION you have apparently realized that established and serious writers tend toward a sort of collective opinion from "so many writers" about NaNo.
 I could suggest that maybe they know something that you don't and you might pay closer attention to their umbrage.
 However, seeing as you were a spiteful little troll with your comment, I'd rather say this:

 Seriously what the fuck your problem with camps and classes?
 You sound like one of those stuck up assholes who think there's only one way to write.
 I get so much work done at camps and classes with someone lighting a fire under me to write, and I have professionals look at my work and give me feedback.
 It's awesome and fun.
 You are a fucknoodle if you steer people away.
 Fucknoodle.